๐Ÿ›ก๏ธImmunobiology

 Self-Check Questions

-1. Which two components both provide antigen specificity but differ in whether they require MHC presentation?
-Explain why this difference matters for their function.
+1. Both TCRs and BCRs provide antigen specificity through variable regions, but they differ in whether they require MHC presentation.
+Explain why this difference matters for how each cell type encounters antigen.

-2. A patient has a deficiency in MHC Class II expression.
-Which lymphocyte population would be most affected, and what aspect of immunity would be compromised?
+2. A patient has a deficiency in MHC Class II expression (bare lymphocyte syndrome type II).
+Which lymphocyte population would be most affected, and what downstream consequences would you predict for both cell-mediated and humoral immunity?

 3. Compare and contrast plasma cells and memory B cells in terms of lifespan, activity level, and role in primary vs. secondary immune responses.

 5. Both cytokines and antibodies are secreted proteins that influence immune responses.
-What is the fundamental difference in how they achieve their effects?
+What is the fundamental difference in how they achieve their effects, and why does the immune system need both?